This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your blood sugar can drop too low if you take insulin and do not eat enough food.
 Eat a snack in the evening to prevent low blood sugar at night.
 Do not skip meals.

 - Increased physical activity can cause low blood sugar.
 Check your blood sugar level before you exercise.
 If it is below 100 mg/dL, eat 15 grams of carbohydrate.
 If you will exercise for more than 1 hour, check your blood sugar level every 30 minutes.
-You may need to adjust your insulin before exercise and have a carbohydrate snack during exercise.
+You may need to adjust your insulin before activity and have a carbohydrate snack during activity.

 What you need to know about high blood sugar: